Stuffy, blocked or runny noses are unfortunately a feature in almost every household where young kids are around!

 - Olbas Nasal Spray – This is also a hypertonic nasal spray which contains menthol, niauli and eucalyptus.
 It is similar to the Otrivine Natural one but comes in a little cheaper.
 It is also only suitable from six years of age.

-Prevalin Allergy Spray Kids
+Becodefence Allergy Spray Kids (previously Prevalin)

 The grown up version of this product really saved me during pregnancy!
 I suffer from hay fever and without this spray I think I’d have lost my mind!!
-The Prevalin Allergy Kids spray is suitable for 6-12 year old and works within three minutes to line the nasal passageways to prevent allergen contact.
+The Becodefence Allergy Kids spray is suitable for 6-12 year old and works within three minutes to line the nasal passageways to prevent allergen contact.
 This means you get relief from all of those symptoms brought on by exposure to allergens such as pollen, pet dander, dust etc. This can be used 2-3 times every day or at the start of an allergic reaction.
 During hay fever season it is a good idea to use it before your child goes outside to play or to school etc. To use it shake the bottle vigorously and then spray one to two times into both nostrils.
-Children and adults over 12 years old age can use the regular Prevalin allergy spray.
-There is also a Prevalin Allergy Plus spray which contains higher levels of oil to reduce sensitivity to allergens and that is also suitable from 12 years of age.
+Children and adults over 12 years old age can use the regular Becodefence allergy spray.
+There is also a Becodefence Allergy Plus spray which contains higher levels of oil to reduce sensitivity to allergens and that is also suitable from 12 years of age.

 There is only one non natural decongestant spray which is suitable for use in children and even then it’s only for those over six years of age.
 It is Sudafed Nasal Spray, unlike it’s natural competitors it pharmacologically reduces congestion and inflammation in the airways but as it contains a medicine you should speak to a Pharmacist when buying it to make sure it’s suitable for your child.
 The dose is one spray into both nostrils three times daily and it gives up to 10 hours relief.
 For children this should only be used if other options have failed to provide relief.